Skip to content

 Counterpoint Course

 MIDI Sketch Bach does not treat counterpoint as decorative theory text.
-The composer builds material, searches for playable candidate notes, then validates the result against explicit musical constraints — 47 named rules in the current validator.
-This course teaches those constraints the way the engine sees them: as small, checkable contracts, each shown on staff notation you can also listen to.
+Each form builder authors the musical lines, the composer replays those lines through material carriers, and the validator checks the result against 57 named rule IDs.
+Scored note search is separate and off by default; --free-counterpoint enables it only for the Passacaglia counterline.
+This course teaches the constraints as small, checkable contracts, each shown on staff notation you can also listen to.

 Start here if the words are new

-The course defines each rule locally, but it assumes the basic nouns voice, bar, chord, interval, fifth, cadence, and strong beat.
-The short foundation — including how to read the staff figures and why beat 1 of a bar is special — is Music Primer for Engineers.
+The course defines each rule locally, but it assumes the basic nouns voice, bar, chord, interval, fifth, cadence, and metric accent.
+The short foundation — including how to read the staff figures and how meter assigns strong, medium, and weak positions — is Music Primer for Engineers.

 Why a course, not a rule list